 - Not enter the fenced off pits area unless specifically invited.

 - Keep your pets on a lead at all times.

 - Our aircraft are fragile, but their engines are quite powerful and have razor-sharp propellers spinning at very high speed.

-Club has an increased height clearance (more than the standard 400 feet above the ground level (AGL)) granted by CASA and the Club rules allow us to fly up to 700 feet AGL that is well within the ceiling granted by CASA.
+Our Club has an increased height clearance (more than the standard 400 feet above the ground level (AGL)) granted by CASA and the Club rules allow us to fly up to 700 feet AGL that is well within the ceiling granted by CASA.
 Pilots flying above 400′ and up to 700′ must contain the lateral distance to the model within 300m radius.

 We are located below the C Class control zone step with the Lower Limit (LL) at 1500 feet above the mean sea level (AMSL).
 The highest ground elevation in our vicinity is 500 feet AMSL that allows us flying to 1200 feet AMSL (or 700 AGL).
 That provides us with 300 feet separation from the controlled space.
 If it is all confusing, we can fly up to 700 feet above our runway.